Bedlington: History

+Another historic building is Hartford Hall which was owned by the Burdon family.

 The parish was abolished on 1 April 1974 and became an unparished area in Wansbeck district.

 Development

 Bedlington once housed a public railway station, seen here in 1965.
 The line is still in use, but the station is no longer in service.

 The yellow region in the centre is "Bedlingtonshire", a former exclave of the County Palatine of Durham, as shown in Betts's Family Atlas, 1846.

 The town has three supermarkets, a post office, and several other smaller shops.

 A weekly market is held on Thursdays at the market place.
 The number of market stalls is now also starting to decline.

 Transport

-Air and Sea
+Air and sea

 The nearest airport is Newcastle Airport, which provides scheduled domestic flights, flights covering many major cities in Europe, long haul international flights and holiday charter flights.
 There is a port in nearby North Shields with daily passenger services to IJmuiden in the Netherlands.

 Bus

 The town's main bus operator is Arriva North East.
 Arriva links Bedlington to Ashington, Morpeth, Cramlington, Blyth, Stakeford and Newcastle.
 The X21/X22 bus services link Ashington, Guide Post, Bedlington Station, Regent Centre, Gosforth and Newcastle Haymarket.
 The X21/X22 provides a combined 10 minute service on Monday - Friday daytimes.
 The 2 bus service link Morpeth, Guide Post, Bedlington Station and Blyth.